biosails/pheniqs/docs/quickstart.md

 >**Example 1.1** Declaring an input read that is [split](glossary.html#split_file_layout) over three gzip compressed FASTQ files.
 Since the file paths do not start with `/` they are considered [relative](glossary.html#relative_path) and resolved against the current working directory.
 If you specify `base input url` paths are resolved relative to that directory path.
 [Absolute file paths](glossary.html#absolute_path) ignore `base input url`.
 {: .example}

-**Example 1.1** is already a complete and valid Pheniqs configuration!
+**Example 1.1** is already a complete and valid Pheniqs configuration file!
 Since we have not yet specified any output or manipulation instructions, reads are simply interleaved to the default [stdout](glossary.html#standard_stream) in SAM format.
+If you execute it you will get the following output on stdout:

 >```
 @HD     VN:1.0  SO:unknown      GO:query